mido/mido/README.rst

 -------------

-Mido uses PortMidi for I/O. The wrapper module is written using ctypes, so no compilationis is required.
+Mido uses PortMidi for I/O. The wrapper module is written using ctypes, so no compilation is required.
 All you need is portmidi.so/dll installed on your system.

 PortMidi is only required if you want to use message ports.
 The messages will work fine without it.